MariaDB vs Percona Server comparison

 Buyer's Guide

-MariaDB is ranked 4th in Open Source Databases with 51 reviews while Percona Server is ranked 8th in Open Source Databases with 2 reviews.
+MariaDB is ranked 4th in Open Source Databases with 52 reviews while Percona Server is ranked 9th in Open Source Databases with 2 reviews.
 MariaDB is rated 8.2, while Percona Server is rated 7.6.
-The top reviewer of MariaDB writes "Simultaneously use active server capabilities but lacks the maturity ".
+The top reviewer of MariaDB writes "Easy to deploy, cost-effective, and integrates seamlessly with other products".
 On the other hand, the top reviewer of Percona Server writes "Open-source and free to use with a good community".
 MariaDB is most compared with SQL Server, Oracle Database, Firebird SQL, PostgreSQL and Amazon Aurora, whereas Percona Server is most compared with MySQL, EDB Postgres Advanced Server, PostgreSQL and Oracle MySQL Cloud Service.
+See our MariaDB vs. Percona Server report.

 See our list of best Open Source Databases vendors.